 When there’s a run on emergency supplies as people prep for natural disasters or, ahem, other interruptions, it might be time to consider some alternatives to toilet paper.

-In uncertain times, there are some other things to consider as well.
+In uncertain times, there are some other toilet paper substitutes to consider as well.
 Check these out.

 I’m always pretty blown away when people line up to buy toilet paper during hurricane season.
-There are plenty of alternatives to toilet paper that could work in a pinch (or even long term).
+There are plenty of alternative toilet paper options that could work in a pinch (or even long term).

-If I’m on a limited budget and preparing for some sort of emergency or shelter-in-place order, I’m going to spend that on food.
-Every single time.
-Skip the rolls and spend that money on some basic pantry supplies!
+If I’m on a limited budget and preparing for some sort of emergency or shelter-in-place order, I’m going to spend that on food—every single time.
+Skip the paper towels, traditional toilet paper, and pretty much all paper products, and spend that money on some basic pantry supplies!

 Take a Peek Inside My Book!